quervyloll/AutoFish/README.md

 # AutoFishing

-A simple autofishing mod for Minecraft 1.21.1, feel free to use!
+A simple lightweight mod that automates the fishing process.

 ## Setup
 - `/autofish true` will start the auto fishing mod.
 Do `/autofish false` to disable.